Soochow University (Suzhou): Accreditation and memberships

 The university is part of the national "211 Project" and is a "2011 Plan" university.
 It is also one of the Jiangsu provincial key comprehensive universities.
 Soochow University currently has 26 post-doctoral programs, 24 main discipline doctoral programs, including 167 doctoral programs with different areas of emphasis, one professional doctoral program, 47 main discipline master's programs, including 244 master's degrees with different areas of emphasis, 21 professional master's programs, and 124 undergraduate programs.
 Today, Soochow University has developed into a comprehensive university with 12 major disciplines: philosophy, economics, law, education, literature, history, science, engineering, agriculture, medicine, management science, and art.

 Soochow University is one of the top 5% research universities (overall ranking 28 within 704 Chinese universities in 2017), and a member of the "2011 plan" - the latest program launched in 2011 by the Chinese Ministry of Education to develop into world class top universities.

 Soochow University is a member of SAP University Alliances.

 Rankings and reputation

-U.S. News & World Report ranked Soochow University 409th in the world, 21st in Greater China, and 58th in Asia.
-The Times Higher Education Word University Rankings ranked Soochow University 17th in China, and 501–600 in the world.
-CWUR World University Ranking 2018/2019 ranked Soochow University 361st worldwide and 24th nationwide.
+In 2025, Soochow University was ranked in the 101-150 band by Academic Ranking of World Universities.
+The U.S. News & World Report 2025 ranked Soochow University #292 in the world, 67th in Asia and 40th in China.
+CWUR World University Ranking 2025 ranked Soochow University 210th worldwide and 28th nationwide.